Concave cutter for bonsai

 - Stainless steel: Looks classy.
 But it's not necessarily better than black concave pliers.

 - Round: Something between normal concave bonsai cutter with straight cutting edge and knob cutter (round head cutter).
-The cut when pruning bonsai is a little rounder.
+The cut when pruning is a little rounder.
 The round concave pliers cut a little deeper and can withstand significantly more force.
 That means it can hardly be bent open.

 What should be considered when using concave bonsai pliers ?

 - Buy the right size.
-The small concave bonsai pliers under 20cm are only made for very small bonsai trees.
+The small concave bonsai pliers under 20cm are only made for very small trees.
 Most bonsai enthusiasts need concave cutters in the 21-27cm range.

 - Do not cut branches that are too strong after making a purchase.
 Especially with the small bonsai pliers, the cutting edges can be bent open with excessive use of force.
 Try "to get a feel for your concave bonsai cutter".
 A feeling for which branch is manageable for which concave bonsai pliers.